 Areas covered are Abbey Wood, Blackheath, Charlton, Deptford (part), Eltham, Greenwich, Kidbrook, Mottingham (part), New Eltham, North Woolwich (until 1st April 1965), Plumstead, Shooters Hill, Thamesmead and Woolwich.
-The Search Room at the Greenwich Heritage Centre is a space dedicated to the study of the archives and library collections.
-Located off the Temporary Gallery, the Search Room is manned by two members of staff and open to the general public Wednesday-Saturday, 9am-5pm.

 Local Authority Records